Jim Wise

 • Unix Administration and Systems Architecture, including:

-• Solaris (versions 2.3 through 10), including new service and container features in Solaris 10
+• Solaris (SunOS through Solaris 10), including service and container features in Solaris 10, and changes in Solaris 11

 • Irix (versions 5.2 through 6.4)

-• Windows based operating systems from Windows 3.1 through Windows XP, Windows 2003, and Windows Vista
+• Windows server operating systems through Windows 2003 and Windows 2008

 • Cisco IOS versions 11.x and 12.x